Niche-538/Chord--P2P_System-and-Simulation/README.md

 <img width="293" alt="Screenshot 2022-10-23 at 23 04 03" src="https://user-images.githubusercontent.com/54627841/197440550-ddfecf38-9ae5-4f0f-8dd8-7a53ab2f94a0.png"> <br>

-2. What is the largest network you managed to deal with
+2. The largest network we managed to deal with is **2000 nodes for 1000 NumRequests**.
+We used Macbook Air M1 and Lenove Legion Intel i7 10 generation to run the protocol.